 The Common Core State Standards serve as the foundation for the English-Language Arts curriculum, in order to ensure that students are equipped with college and career ready skills.

-IVEA implements a Balanced Literacy approach to English Language Arts instruction.
-Students participate in daily readers' and writers' workshop lessons, phonics/word study lessons, as well as guided reading groups.
+IVMA implements a Balanced Literacy approach to English Language Arts instruction.
+Students participate in daily readers' and writers' workshop mini-lessons, phonics/word study lessons, interactive readalouds, as well as guided reading groups.
 Through this approach, students are guaranteed ample time to actually read and write at their independent level after having been instructed in a short teacher mini-lesson.
-Teachers then conference with multiple students, helping to pinpoint areas of strength and success as well as guide students forward as they read and write.
+Teachers then conference with multiple students, helping to pinpoint areas of need and strength, with the goal of advancing students to meeting and exceeding grade level standards in reading and writing.
 During guided reading groups, teachers meet with several students at their instructional reading level to work on targeted reading skills.
-These skills are specially chosen to move students forward through the reading levels.
+These skills are specially chosen to advance students through the reading levels.
 The focus of a classroom using a Balanced Literacy model is to offer explicit instruction as well as abundant time to actually apply the skills learned under the guidance of the teacher.